Shahrokh-Hamidi/FMCW-Radar-77GHz/README.md

 - Data Association is based on Joint Probabilistic Data Association filter (JPDAF)

 - Three stationary cars are identified with labels ranging from 0 to 2 and a person is walking in front of the radar.
+- The project has been coded in c and Python3.